tsaiid/gm-ck101-remove-gamepop/README.md

-gm-ck101-remove-gamepop
+gm-remove-idlepopup
 =======================

-Remove the gamePop div, which shows every 5 mins.
+Remove the idle popups in several sites.